WhaleOps/air2phin/docs/howto/custom-rules.rst

 Create Custom Rule
 ------------------

-Sometime, you need to add some custom rules to your migration.
+Sometimes, you need to add some custom rules to your migration.
 For example, you have some custom airflow operators base on the existing ``PostgresOperator`` and you want to migrate them to dolphinscheduler.
 The custom operator definition is like this: